 Please note, that I received compensation in exchange for this blog post

 Most cat owners wake up to a face full of fur in the morning – or if you’re like me, a cat paw pushing on your nose exactly at 6:00 am every day.
-The Center for Disease Control and Prevention (CDC) estimate about half of pet owners — mostly dog or cat owners — allow their animals to sleep in their bedroom.
+The Center for Disease Control and Prevention (CDC) estimates that about half of pet owners — mostly dog or cat owners — allow their animals to sleep in their bedrooms.

 The question of whether one should let their pet sleep in their bed has been asked by animal lovers since humans began to domesticate cats.
 As a child, I watched countless cartoons that showed dogs sleeping outside in a doghouse or cats sleeping next to their owner’s closed bedroom door.
 Yet, I let my cat sleep on my bed today.